 Guest Rating: 9.5/10 | Location: Anacapri | View on Booking.com

-This lovely hotel is romantic and sophisticated, and sometimes Mt Vesuvius feels so close that you can almost touch it!
+Another of the best luxury hotels of Capri, the Hotel Cesar Augustus is romantic, and sophisticated, and sometimes Mt Vesuvius feels so close that you can almost touch it!

 The infinity pool perched above the Bay of Naples and the hotel itself was previously the summer house of a Russian prince.